strimzi/strimzi.github.io/_posts/2024-03-22-kraft-migration.md

 {"version":1,"config":{"retention.ms":"100000"}} // all the other configuration parameters are omitted because using default values
 ```

-ZooKeeper data are replicated across a number of nodes which form an ensemble.
+ZooKeeper data is replicated across a number of nodes which form an ensemble.
 A leader node is the one where all the write requests, coming from clients, are forwarded to by the other nodes, and the operations are coordinated by using the ZooKeeper Atomic Broadcast (ZAB) protocol.
 This protocol keeps all nodes in sync and ensures reliability on messages delivery.

-But having ZooKeeper means dealing with a totally different distributed system which needs to be deployed, managed and troubleshooted.
+But having ZooKeeper means operating a totally different distributed system which needs to be deployed, managed and troubleshooted.
-The admin doesn't have to take care of the Kafka cluster only but also the ZooKeeper ensemble running alongside it.
-Because ZooKeeper requires a quorum, not having the majority of nodes to process requests can also affect the Kafka cluster's availability.

 ZooKeeper also represents a bottleneck for scalability and puts a limit on the number of topics and the corresponding partitions supported within a Kafka cluster.
 It has a performance impact when, for example, there is a controller failover and the new elected one has to fetch metadata from ZooKeeper, including all the topics information.
 Also, any metadata update needs to be propagated to the other brokers.
-The problem is that the metadata changes propagations, by using RPCs, grow with the number of topics' partitions involved and more partitions means more metadata to propagate, so it takes longer and the system gets slower.
+The problem is that the metadata changes propagations, by using RPCs, grow with the number of partitions involved and more partitions means more metadata to propagate, so it takes longer and the system gets slower.

 ### Welcome to KRaft!